 Need your GED?

 High School completion programs are available as well.
 Contact your local job center for more details.

 Workshops & Classes

 Contact your local job center for more information and class/workshop dates and times.
-Most workshops and class are free of charge, but pre-registration is required.
+Most workshops and classes are free of charge, but pre-registration is required.
 Below are overviews of the workshops we offer for job seekers:

 This workshop provides an overview of the process for creating an effective resume and cover letter.
 Attendees will also learn about job searching tools and gain networking ideas.